 This is when Robin Ince, in his guise as a human attention-deficit barometer, bounces back on to the stage (Coxy just magically appears, like the store-keeper in Mr Ben) to deal with the danger of the audience getting overwhelmed by the torrent of information, and re-energises us with tales of den-building in the woods, or reads out questions from impossibly well informed eleven year olds.
 Coxy knows all the answers, of course, and even throws in that he has ejected more photons (or was it protons?) in the time we have been listening to him than there are stars in the galaxy.

 There was lots more, including about the time Jupiter nearly crashed into an infant Earth but was dragged away by bezzy-mate, Saturn; the probability of microbial Martians; and the impossibility of travelling faster than the speed of light, which we all have to agree about at the start before Professor Cox is willing to tell us about the rest of life, the universe and everything.

 Mostly, however, I remember that we can’t turn back time.
 But is that true?
-My sister gave me these Brian Cox tickets for Xmas 2017, not noticing that the show wasn’t until February 2019, so in some parallel universe it was 2018 lat night and so maybe I know something Brian Cox doesn’t know after all?
+My sister gave me these Brian Cox tickets as an Xmas present in 2017, not noticing that the show wasn’t until February 2019, so in some parallel universe it was 2018 last night and so maybe I know something Brian Cox doesn’t know after all?